mysql/mysql-connector-j/README.md

 ## Licensing

-Please refer to the [README](README) and [LICENSE](LICENSE) files, available in this repository, and the [Legal Notices in the Connector/J documentation](https://dev.mysql.com/doc/connector-j/8.0/en/preface.html) for further details.
+Please refer to the [README](README) and [LICENSE](LICENSE) files, available in this repository, and the [Legal Notices in the MySQL Connector/J documentation](https://dev.mysql.com/doc/connector-j/8.0/en/preface.html) for further details.

 ## Getting the Latest Release